oracle-livelabs/apex/shopping-cart/9-chat-assistant/chat-assistant.md

-# AI-Powered Text Generator and Chat Assistant for Product Reviews and Customer Enquiries
+# Build AI Generative text and Chat Assistant for Product Reviews and Customer Enquiries

 ## Introduction